kweronek/SOA/vitess/README.md

     PRIMARY KEY (ID)
 );
 ```
+To verify the creation of the table use:
 ```
 SHOW TABLES
 ```
+Now insert data in the created table;
 ```
 INSERT INTO Customers (
     LastName, FirstName, Age, Address, PostalCode, City) VALUES
     ('Muster', 'Manfred', 61, 'Street 54', 60596, 'Frankfurt');
 ```
+You will get an info either without error or a fail with error.
+Verify the insertion of your data by:
 ```
 SELECT * FROM Customers
 ```